-Ted Bateman and his wife celebrated his 48th birthday by going to dinner and watching a flick at the new AMC Woodlands Square 20 theater on Oldsmar's Tampa Road.
+Ted Bateman and his wife celebrated his 48th birthday by going to dinner and watching a flick at Pinellas County's biggest and flashiest movie theater, the new AMC Woodlands Square 20 theater on Tampa Road.

 That's when the pleasant evening took a turn for the worse.

 Bateman's 1994 raspberry GMC Sonoma, which was parked at the Burger King restaurant next to the theater, was towed while he was watching the movie.
 Bateman first thought his Sonoma was stolen, but then he saw Bayside Towing and Recovery employees towing vehicles as fast as they could from the parking spaces around Burger King.

 "The night was like the stock market because it was real high and then it took a nose dive real bad," Bateman said.
 "I came to watch a movie and it ended up costing me $154 to get my car back.
 Until that is stopped, we won't be back there."

 When he tried to ask Bayside employees why they towed his car, all he got was attitude, he said.